sparkfun/SparkFun_GNSS_Flex_System/README.md

 - *Plug-in Modules*

     Each SparkPNT GNSS Flex module features a different GNSS receiver.
-These boards breakout the various interfaces of a GNSS receiver to the standardized female headers of the GNSS Flex system.
+These boards breakout the various interfaces of a GNSS receiver to the standardized pin configuration for the female headers of the GNSS Flex system.
 This allows users to easily repair and upgrade their system's GNSS receiver.

 - *Carrier Boards*